-If a nadir as defined in the table above has occurred, the next course of treatment should be given 28 days after the start of the preceding course, provided that both the WBC and the platelet counts are > 25% above the nadir and rising.
-If a > 25% increase above the nadir is not seen by day 28, counts should be reassessed every 7 days.
-If a 25% increase is not seen by day 42, then the patient should be treated with 50% of the scheduled dose.
+If a nadir as defined in the table above has occurred, give the next course 28 days after the start of the preceding course, provided that both the WBC and the platelet counts are > 25% above the nadir and rising.
+If a > 25% increase above the nadir is not seen by day 28, reassess counts every 7 days.
+If a 25% increase is not seen by day 42, reduce the scheduled dose by 50%.

-Dosage Adjustment Based on Renal Function and Serum Electrolytes
+Dosage Adjustment Based On Serum Electrolytes And Renal Toxicity

-If unexplained reductions in serum bicarbonate levels to < 20 mEq/L occur, the dosage should be reduced by 50% on the next course.
-Similarly, if unexplained elevations of BUN or serum creatinine occur, the next cycle should be delayed until values return to normal or baseline and the dose should be reduced by 50% on the next treatment course [see WARNINGS AND PRECAUTIONS].
+If unexplained reductions in serum bicarbonate levels to < 20 mEq/L occur, reduce the dosage by 50% for the next course.
+Similarly, if unexplained elevations of BUN or serum creatinine occur, delay the next cycle until values return to normal or baseline and reduce the dose by 50% for the next course [see WARNINGS AND PRECAUTIONS].

 Azacitidine and its metabolites are known to be substantially excreted by the kidney, and the risk of toxic reactions to this drug may be greater in patients with impaired renal function.
-Because elderly patients are more likely to have decreased renal function, care should be taken in dose selection, and it may be useful to monitor renal function [see WARNINGS AND PRECAUTIONS and Use in Specific Populations].
+Because elderly patients are more likely to have decreased renal function, select the dose carefully and monitor renal function [see WARNINGS AND PRECAUTIONS and Use in Specific Populations].

-The VIDAZA vial is single-use and does not contain any preservatives.
-Unused portions of each vial should be discarded properly [see HOW SUPPLIED/Storage and Handling].
+The VIDAZA vial is single-dose and does not contain any preservatives.
+Discard unused portions of each vial properly [see HOW SUPPLIED/Storage and Handling].
 Do not save any unused portions for later administration.

-Preparation for Delayed Subcutaneous Administration: The reconstituted product may be kept in the vial or drawn into a syringe.
+The reconstituted product may be kept in the vial or drawn into a syringe.
 Doses greater than 4 mL should be divided equally into 2 syringes.
 The product must be refrigerated immediately.
-When Vidaza is reconstituted using water for injection that has not been refrigerated, the reconstituted product may be held under refrigerated conditions (2°C -8°C, 36°F -46°F) for up to 8 hours.
-When Vidaza is reconstituted using refrigerated (2°C -8°C, 36°F -46°F) water for injection, the reconstituted product may be stored under refrigerated conditions (2°C -8°C, 36°F -46°F) for up to 22 hours.
+When VIDAZA is reconstituted using water for injection that has not been refrigerated, the reconstituted product may be held under refrigerated conditions (2°C - 8°C, 36°F - 46°F) for up to 8 hours.
+When VIDAZA is reconstituted using refrigerated (2°C - 8°C, 36°F - 46°F) water for injection, the reconstituted product may be stored under refrigerated conditions (2°C - 8°C, 36°F - 46°F) for up to 22 hours.
 After removal from refrigerated conditions, the suspension may be allowed to equilibrate to room temperature for up to 30 minutes prior to administration.

 To provide a homogeneous suspension, the contents of the dosing syringe must be re-suspended immediately prior to administration.
 To re-suspend, vigorously roll the syringe between the palms until a uniform, cloudy suspension is achieved.